xamarin/Xamarin.Social/GettingStarted.md

 You need an `Account` object to communicate with a `Service`.
-Your `Service` object's `GetAuthenticateUI` method creates the UI that you will present to authenticate the user, and gives you access to an `Account` object once the user has authenticated:
+Your `Service` object's `GetAuthenticateUI` method creates the UI that you present to authenticate the user, and gives you access to an `Account` object once the user has authenticated:

 ```csharp
 var authenticateViewController = facebook.GetAuthenticateUI (account => {